felix-seifert/social-weather-streamer/tweet-consume-publisher/README.md

     -Dquarkus.package.type=uber-jar
 ```

-The application is then runnable using `java -jar target/quarkus-app/quarkus-run.jar`. (do not
+The application is then runnable using `java -jar target/quarkus-app/quarkus-run.jar`.
-forget port and sensor id).

 ## Native Executable